ClickerNZ/ED_Enhanced_T16000/SupportFiles/Documents/UserSettingsGuide.md

 - Joystick twist

 Example: Set Joystick Twist as YAW device
-- Set YAWDeviceOverride to EENABLED as follows;
+- Set YAWDeviceOverride to ENABLED as follows;
   * define YAWDeviceOverride ENABLED  // If ENABLED, overrides autodetection and sets YAWDevice on next line
 - Set YAWDevice to "JSTwist" as follws;
   * int YAWDevice = "JSTwist";       // Options = "JSTwist",  "THRPaddles", "RudderPedals"

 ## Non-critical settings

-All of the rest of the settings in ED_UserSettings.tmh are personal preference.
+The rest of the settings in ED_UserSettings.tmh are largely personal preference.
 The commentary within the file accompanying each setting should be relatively straight forward.

 If you get stuck, or, simply wish to know more, PM me in the Elite Dangerous forums.